 But, in our search for the perfect sound experience, we can easily go overboard and spend much more money than we originally intended.

-That’s why I created this list of the best floor standing speakers under $500 – to prove to you that you can get great sound without breaking your budget.
+That’s why I created this list of the best budget floor standing speakers – to prove to you that you can get great sound without breaking your budget.

-Here are 6 floor standing speakers that you won’t regret buying.
+Here are some of the best tower speakers under $500 and under $1,000 that you won’t regret buying.

 Sporting black ash finish with silver drivers, the Polk Audio TSi400 speakers sound as impressive as they look.
 These speakers are compatible with amplifiers from 20 to 200 watts/channel, which will surely meet the needs of even the most passionate audiophiles.
 Their bass response is great, although it can be tricky to get it right from time to time.